 "…I'll need to know what the crime is first."

-"I've yet to actually plan the deed.
+"I've yet to plan the deed.
 I'm simply entertaining the thought.
-To note, this is not something I'd do under normal circumstances.
+For the record, this is not something I'd typically do.
 The reason I am now is due to this… calling them a person is generous, but it'll suffice.
-Regardless, they've forced me to contemplate taking their life.
+This person I encountered recently has forced me to contemplate taking their life.
 It's…perplexing, to say the least.
 On one hand, I rather not murder anyone.
-Life is, to the best of my knowledge, all we have.
-To kill means to steal life.
-When life is stolen, everything is stolen."
+These lives we lead are, to the best of my knowledge, all we have.
+So when a life is stolen, the perpetrator steals everything."

 "Then why are you even considering killing someone?"

-Gerard needed that seat more than ever then as his knees went weak.
+Gerard needed that seat more than ever then as his knees jellied.
 It was not just the fact that she had threatened him, but the way she did it in.
 Her voice remained as soothingly sweet as ever.
 Her face was as beautifully composed as when she welcomed him.

 "You're going to wind up raising all sorts of questions if I simply tell you who they are and what they've done.
 What's more, I rather you understand why I feel as I do before you pass judgment.
 If I'm to do this any justice, I'm going to have to share with you the details surrounding my latest caper from the beginning."

-To note, the majority of the story shall be told in first person.
+The majority of the story shall be told in first person.
 There are more 3rd person scenes to come (Interlude chapters), but I rather have a framing device than just start in first person.
 One issue I have with 1st person is the question of why.
-Why is the narrator telling this story this way?
-This is not a question of why the creator chose first person, but the question of why the character is telling this story at all.
-That and sometimes, who are they telling it to?
+Why is the narrator telling this story at all?
+And who are they telling it to?
 What is their agenda?
 I feel there should always be some sort of intention behind it, something they are trying to accomplish that's motivating them to tell the story.
 That's just me though.

 At the bottom I tend to leave various questions I am curious about response wise.
-The reason I ask them is because it does provide things I can use to better refine the story.
+The reason I ask them is because it provides things I can use to better refine the story.
 The story is in its present state not just because of my imagination and spirit, but because of feedback.
 I'm an entertainer at the foremost and I need to know what entertains, what people respond to, etc. Of course, I know I can't please everyone, but still, the more I know, the more I can work with and more I can improve.
-So yeah, if you'd be willing to answer things there, I'd appreciate it and will use it to make a better experience!
+So yeah, if you'd be willing to answer things there, point out what you enjoy and don't, I'd appreciate it and will use it to make a better experience!

-What is your first impression of the series & the premise as a whole so far?
+What is your first impression of this series?

-What is your first impression of Cassidy Cain, both as herself and in relation to being a thief?
+What is your first impression of Cassidy Cain?

 How about Gerard Turner so far?
 What are your thoughts on him?